NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 It can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
 The key element here is that each subsystem provides a standard inferface, which any external module using the subsystem must adhere to.
 See the source code and test files for more in depth info on the functionality.

 The `colav_interface.py` provides an interface for arbitrary `COLAV` planning algorithms and hierarchys within.
 See the file for examples/inspiration on how to wrap your own COLAV-planner to make it adhere to the interface.
 Alternatively, you can provide your own COLAV system through the `ownship_colav_system` input to the simulator `run(.)` function.
-In any case, the COLAV algorithm should adhere to the `ICOLAV` interface.
+In any case, the COLAV algorithm should adhere to the `ICOLAV` interface (see `colav_interface.py`).